How is it that God confused the languages, yet He is not the author of confusion?

 Gen 11:9 Therefore its name is called Babel, because there the LORD confused [balal] the language of all the earth; and from there the LORD scattered them abroad over the face of all the earth.

+Looking at the words in the original language can sometimes help, but in this case it doesn’t.
+The Greek word translated confusion in 1 Corinthians is akatastasia, which means instability, disorder, disturbance, confusion.
 The Hebrew word translated confuse is balal, which means mix, mingle, confuse, confound.
-Regardless of how balal is translated, the people suddenly not being able to understand each other certainly would have resulted in confusion.
+Regardless of how balal is translated, people suddenly not being able to understand each other certainly would have resulted in confusion.

 The two angels who came to visit Lot blinded those trying to get into Lot’s house.
+Although not stated explicitly, the sudden blindness would have resulted in confusion.

 Gen 19:10 But the men reached out their hands and pulled Lot into the house with them, and shut the door.